How to Make Vinegar from Scratch

 • Vinegar works best with a starter culture.
 While it is possible to make vinegar without it, adding a vinegar mother or raw apple cider vinegar with the mother to the mixture ensures success.
 If you have a kombucha SCOBY or raw kombucha, you can sub for that with good results.

-• For very strong vinegar, you can also add about a teaspoon of packaged cider yeast to the mixture.
+• For very strong vinegar, you can also add in some sulfite-free wine, tequila, or vodka in place of some of the water.

 Did you make this recipe?